HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/lewis_gun.md

 - The Lewis Gun is a great weapon for clearing out obstacles, so don't be afraid to use it to destroy enemy cover.
 - Due to its long reload time, it is important to reload this weapon whenever you have the chance.
 You should also make sure to take cover when reloading, as you are vulnerable.
-- Make sure to pick up some additional ammunition for this weapon as it only spawns with 2 magazines' worth.
+- Make sure to pick up some additional ammunition for this weapon, as it only spawns with 2 magazines' worth.
 This is especially important if you plan on using it to destroy obstacles.
 - Like other LMGs, it is important to pair this gun up with a secondary weapon that can be used in close quarters.
 The Lewis Gun is not very effective at close range and may leave you vulnerable if your opponent decides to rush you.
   - Conversely, the Lewis Gun is fairly effective at long range, so try to keep your distance from enemies.
   - It is inadvisable to use this weapon within [Buildings](/buildings) and tight spaces, where you can easily be rushed or ambushed.